-There may be many reasons for someone’s disconnection from the environment.
+There may be many reasons for this.

-In my 20+ years working closely with people and altering their diet and lifestyle to support their health, I have found some common threads.
+In my 20+ years working with people and altering their diet and lifestyle to support their health, I have found some common threads.

 We are intimately connected to the earth whether we choose to see it or not.
 This is ancient healing wisdom.

 Our physical body is literally made up of the elements that come from the soil, water, air, vegetation, and animal life.